Hossam86/image_processing/Slides/Segmentation.md

 ```

 # Otsu's draw backs:
-very mush dependant on image pixel values so it may not segment images with shadows well (see example of spin wheel in repo)
+very dependant on image pixel values so it may not segment images with shadows well (see example of spin wheel in repo)